 While the lawsuit is not directed at how journalists go about their work, it has nonetheless caught the attention of press freedom groups because its outcome could implicate First Amendment activities such as traditional newsgathering and newer data-journalism methods.

-In an amicus brief filed on behalf of Van Buren by the Reporter’s Committee for Freedom of the Press (RCFP) and other media organizations, the brief argued that if the Supreme Court adopts the 11th Circuit’s broad interpretation, the law could apply to a common data-journalism technique called “scraping” which involves using computer programs to quickly extract large amounts of data from websites.
+The Reporter’s Committee for Freedom of the Press (RCFP) and other media organizations filed an amicus brief on behalf of Van Buren.
+In it, they argue that if the Supreme Court adopts the 11th Circuit’s broad interpretation, the law could apply to a common data-journalism technique called “scraping” which involves using computer programs to quickly extract large amounts of data from websites.
 Scraping has been used to report on such issues as doctors who continue to practice after having been caught sexually abusing their patients, inhumane prison conditions, and to match missing people with the unidentified dead.

 “The court of appeals’ interpretation of [CFFA] threatens to criminalize a wide range of ordinary journalistic activity without offering any means of guarding journalists’ First Amendment freedoms,” the RCFP warned.